wso2-extensions/esb-connector-amazonlambda/docs/functions.md

 ```

 **Properties**
+* apiVersionRemovePermission : API version for RemovePermission method.
-* functionName: Name of the Lambda function.
+* functionName : Name of the Lambda function.
-* permissionStatementId: Statement ID of the permission to remove.
+* permissionStatementId : Statement ID of the permission to remove.
-* permissionQualifier: It specifies a version or alias to remove permission from a published version of the function.
+* permissionQualifier : It specifies a version or alias to remove permission from a published version of the function.
-* permissionRevisionId: It's a Id which allow to update the policy only if the revision ID matches the ID that's specified.
+* permissionRevisionId : It's a Id which allow to update the policy only if the revision ID matches the ID that's specified.
 Use this option to avoid modifying a policy that has changed since you last read it.

 **Sample request**